 There are many models that describe the transition process.

-One aspect common to most is that they break down change into basically three overarching phases: pre-change, during change, and post-change.
+One aspect common to most is that they break down the process into three overarching phases: pre-, during, and post-change.

 There are things we can do at each phase that help us transition more effectively.